-When buying your cockatiel you may wonder which is better, hand-fed or a parent raised bird?
+When buying your new cockatiel bird you may wonder which is better, a hand-fed or a parent raised bird?

-If you want a pet, it may be worth it to spend the extra money on a hand-fed parrot.
+If you want a pet, it may be worth it to spend the extra money on a hand-fed new cockatiel bird.
 If you purchase a young parent-raised cockatiel you can tame them yourself with a little patience and time.
 The older the bird, the more difficult it is to train.

 A good idea is to let your cockatiel choose you.
 If one bird waddles up to you and wants to play, or seems to like you, that may be just the bird for you.

 Make sure that the birds look healthy.
 They should look alert, have bright eyes and not be all puffed up and sleeping.